Dr. Linus Johnson

 Click Here to read more about Pastor Johnson from the notes of Harley Hallgren.

-The above text in part and picture of Dr. Johnson's boyhood home, his dad in college, the post card was submitted by Earl Johnson 2002.
+The above text in part and picture of Dr. Johnson's boyhood home, Linus in college, the post card was submitted by Mr. Earl Johnson 2002.